Why is the price of Binance Coin (BNB) going up?

 Towards the end of that lifecycle, it will start turning into a game of chicken, hanging onto BNB to maximise one's use, but dropping it before the value falls too much.

 This will be affected by the coin burn scheme.
-Every quarter, 20% of the public BNB supply will be bought-back (if needed) and destroyed by Binance.
-The first one happened in October 2017, accompanied by a minor bump in BNB prices.
+A portion of the BNB supply will be periodically bought back, if needed, and destroyed until 50% of the total outstanding supply is gone.
+The first "coin burn" as its called happened in October 2017, accompanied by a minor bump in BNB prices.

 Some of the current rise could also be in anticipation of the next burn, which should be happening around the end of January.
 However, this probably isn't making much of a difference.
-The coins being burned are almost certainly out of circulation, having already been used to pay fees, so Binance won't need to go around buying up its own coins ahead of the bonfire.
+The coins being burned might be out of circulation, having already been used to pay fees, so Binance won't need to go around buying up its own coins ahead of the bonfire.

 - Learn more: How to buy Binance BNB.